Cheese tasting

 For the cheese lovers, a food memory that you will never forget

-We have selected several family run businesses that produce many types of famous and lesser-known Greek cheeses.
+We have selected several family-run businesses that produce many types of famous and lesser-known Greek cheeses.
 Most of the production is for local consumption, using traditional and modern techniques of cheese making.

 Minimum number of participants in cheese tasting: 2